In this section:

 The program employs a wide range of learning modalities, including:

 Fellows must attend all four seminars in their entirety.
-Between seminars, fellows continue their learning by video conference and individually with a mentor.
+Between seminars, fellows continue their learning by video conference and individually with an advisor.
 The typical time commitment for online sessions between seminars is 3-5 hours per month.

 Sponsoring organizations approve release time for fellows to join the program’s four seminars.

-The Mandel Institute covers travel and program expenses, except for ground transportation and meals during travel.
+The Mandel Institute covers travel and program expenses, except for meals during travel.
 Sponsoring organizations provide release time for participation in the seminars.

 All participants must be fully vaccinated and boosted (as defined by the CDC), unless exempt from vaccination for medical reasons.

-Applications for Cohort V are due on June 15th, 2023.
+Applications for Cohort VI are due on June 13th, 2024.
 Applicants will then be informed of their application status by the middle of July.

 No, you do not have to be Jewish to apply for the program.
 Any person who has at least six years of professional experience and currently employed by a Jewish nonprofit organization in the United States or Canada is invited to apply to the program.